-The eponymous movie tells the story of a couple, Yusuf (Yakubu Mohammed) and Zahra (Maryam Booth), whose only child, Jalil, gets sick and the hospital demands 33 million nairas for his operation.
+The eponymous movie tells the story of a couple, Yusuf (Yakubu Mohammed) and Zahra (Maryam Booth), whose only child, Jalil gets sick and the hospital demands 33 million nairas for his operation.
 The couple does not have that much money even after an online fundraising campaign.
 Yusuf also refuses to procure the funds via any illegal means, a decision that angers his mother.
 Zahra is a TV host and has a friend, Jazzy (Sadi Sawaba), who is desperately looking for money to pay a debt.
 Therefore, Jazzy, his friend and Zahra’s mother-in-law fake an abduction of the latter to extort money from the couple and Yusuf’s wealthy brother who earlier refused to assist them due to a family feud.
 The film has some issues such as an implausible friendship between Zahra and Jazzy, an unexplained motive for Jazzy’s desperation for money, and lack of continuity in some scenes.
 It’s, nonetheless, a good film.
-It’s yet another movie made by non-Hausa producers but in the Hausa language, which also features majority Hausa actors.
+It’s yet another movie made by non-Hausa producers but in the Hausa language, which also features the majority of Hausa actors.
 It’s directed by Leslie Dapwatda and produced by Kelly D. Lenka

 The duo of Yaseen Auwal and Umar S. K/Mazugal as director and producer, respectively, came with another very topical, social drama titled Gidan Kashe Ahu.
 It exposes the consequences of poor parenting through the stories of Hafsat (Maryam Yahaya) and Indo (Amal Umar).
-Both belong to low-income families where the former suffers in the hands of a cruel step-mother while the latter faces a forced marriage to an elderly, harsh man who divorces women at will.
+Both belong to low-income families where the former suffers at the hands of a cruel stepmother while the latter faces a forced marriage to an elderly, harsh man who divorces women at will.
 They eventually flee and end up in a brothel.
 The movie is one of the best in the history of Kannywood for several reasons such as the subject matter, the almost-accurate depiction of its 1980s setting, directorial work, performance, among others.
-It also contains many lessons for parents, girls, prostitutes and the rest.
+It also contains many lessons for parents, girls, prostitutes, and the rest.
 I highly recommend it.